DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

     when writing code to request data from a server).
 In short, it is the rule one must follow when writing the code (API) to request data from server of an application/website.

+REST/RESTful API: A REST API is an API that is backed by the architectural
+    style of REST.
+In A RESTful website/application, it is the representation of the state of the resource that is transferred to the requesting client mainly via HTTP.
+    The representation of the resources can be delivered via HTTP in one of these
+    formats: JSON (JavaScript Object Notation), HTML, XLT, Python, PHP, or plain text.
+JSON is the most generally popular file format to use because, despite its name, it is as readable by both humans and machines.
+Therefore, REST API is basically like using a website from your browser.
+In both website browsing and REST API calling, you make a call from a client/browser to a server of another application, and you will get data back as a response with HTTP protocol.
+    However, in API call, instead of clicking buttons or filling out forms from the browser, you write code to explicitly request data from a server.
+In addition, unlike requesting a website from your browser, when you make an API request/call, you will receive the file in JSON/XML format, not in HTML format.
+    Example: Let us request for GitHub’s home page by typing the https://github.com/ URL into our browser.
+Here, you will get the response in HTML format.
+Now, let us request for GitHub’s API by typing the https://api.github.com/ URL into the browser.
+Guess what, we just made an API request in our browser to GItHub’s API.
+Notice here, the response is a JSON format that has resources like the URLs for the current GitHub user, URL for their followers, etc.